 (b) is covered with at least 600 mm of earth or equivalent material;

-“UN Number” (or “UN” followed by a number), in relation to dangerous goods, means the identification serial number under the UNTC shown in the ADG Code Chapter 3.2.3 Column 1 in relation to those goods;
+UN Number (or “UN” followed by a number), in relation to dangerous goods, means the identification serial number under the UNTC shown in the ADG Code Chapter 3.2.3 Column 1 in relation to those goods;

-“UNTC” means the Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, Fourth revised edition ISBN 92-1-139087-7 published by the United Nations.
+UNTC means the Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, Fourth revised edition ISBN 92-1-139087-7 published by the United Nations.

 5. Notes are not part of the law except in Schedules